eMVee-NL/eMVee-NL.github.io/_posts/2026-08-01-HackMyVM-Writeup-Runas.md

 PS C:\Users\runas>
 ```
-Even though the output language is in Turkish (due to the system locale of this CTF machine), the technical data tells us exactly what we need to know:Hedef (Target):
+Even though the output language is in Turkish (due to the system locale of this CTF machine), the technical data tells us exactly what we need to know:
-- `Domain:interactive=RUNAS-PC\Administrator`: This confirms that the stored credential belongs to the local machine (RUNAS-PC) and targets the highly privileged Administrator account.
+- `Hedef (Target): Domain:interactive=RUNAS-PC\Administrator`: This confirms that the stored credential belongs to the local machine (`RUNAS-PC`) and targets the highly privileged `Administrator` account.
 - `Tür (Type): Etki Alanı Parolası`: This translates to Domain Password or Interactive Credential, meaning a valid password has been permanently cached in the Windows Credential Manager.
 - `Kullanıcı (User): RUNAS-PC\Administrator`: The username tied to this saved secret.